thenicebro/scenarios/linux/challenge-stream-editor-sed/step2.md

 ### Target

-The target of this step is to delete all lines in the file `~/fruits1.txt` that contain the word "banana".
+The target of this step is to delete all lines in the file `~/fruits1.txt` that contain the word "banana", and store the output in the `result1.txt` file.

 ### Result Example